The First World War had begun in 1914, and the fighting quickly resulted in a stalemate caused by trench warfare.

 The German plan had been to attack the French lines at multiple points and divide the Allied armies.

-This combined attacking force quickly overwhelmed the Germans, resulting in high casualties.
+This combined attacking force quickly overwhelmed the Germans, which resulted in high casualties.
 The Germans realised their failure and retreated from the fight.

-The Hundred Days Offensive was a major offensive launched by the Allies in August 1918.
+The Hundred Days Offensive was a series of major offensives launched by the Allies on the 8th of August 1918.

 The goal of this offensive was to push back the Germans and retake control of ground that had been lost earlier in the war.